 Will clump if it is not kept dry or free of humid conditions

 Will stain some surfaces if precaution is not taken

-Can irritate the skin
+Can irritate the eyes and skin

 What to Clean With TSP

 - Walls, ceiling, trim, and other woodwork before painting

 - Mold and mildew from decks

 - Mold in the home, before mold remediation